BeyondSWE: Can Current Code Agent Survive Beyond Single-Repo Bug Fixing?: More Implementation Details

-Table~\ref{tab:domain_repos} lists the 11 research fields and corresponding repositories included in the DomainFix task.
+\textbf{Repository Details of DomainFix.} Table~\ref{tab:domain_repos} lists the 11 research fields and corresponding repositories included in the DomainFix task.
 These repositories span diverse scientific domains, from astronomy and quantum physics to bioinformatics and materials science, each requiring specialized domain knowledge to resolve issues.